 Chapter 7 bankruptcy is a less common means to prevent foreclosure, as homeowners with equity in their home have only a set limit to their exemptions, meaning they could lose their home if it has been paid off in large part.
 Chapter 7 petitioners must also pass a means test, and if they earn a regular income, they may be required to file Chapter 13 instead.

-Speak with a bankruptcy lawyer to examine your finances and determine which path forward may be best for you.
+Speak with a bankruptcy lawyer in Albuquerque to examine your finances and determine which path forward may be best for you.

 Speak to Financial Attorneys Who Can Help

 Whether or not you decide to keep your home, it’s important to look toward your financial future in the long-term.
 In many cases, bankruptcy is the most favorable alternative to having significant debt and collections actions following you wherever you go.